adobeio/adobeio-documentation/Webhook_docs_intro.md

   ![Adobe I/O Console](img/Console_1.png "Adobe I/O Console")

 2. Select [New integration](https://console.adobe.io/integrations/new).
-You have the choice between "Access An API" or "Receive Realtime Events".
-Choose "Access an API" and select "Continue".
+You have the choice between "Access an API" or "Receive near real-time events".
+Choose "Receive near real-time events" and select "Continue".

   ![Create a new integration](img/Console_2.png "Create a new integration")

-3. Now you're given the choice of Adobe service for your integration.
-Choose "Creative SDK" and select "Continue".
+3. Now you're given the choice of Adobe event provider for your integration.
+Choose "Creative Cloud Assets" and select "Continue".

   ![Choosing Creative SDK](img/Console_3.png "Choosing Creative SDK")